-4 The total shareholder return represents the net asset value at year end plus the cumulative dividends paid since incorporation.
+4 The total shareholder return represents the net asset value of the Company at year end plus the cumulative dividends paid by the Company since incorporation.

 Principal Risks and Uncertainties

 Under the Financial Conduct Authority's Disclosure and Transparency Rules, the Directors are required to identify those principal risks to which the Company is exposed and take appropriate steps to mitigate those risks.
 Other than the inherent risks associated with investment activities, which are discussed in the Investment Manager's Report, the risks described below are those which the Directors consider to be material.
 The Directors do not expect that the risks and uncertainties presented will change significantly over the current financial year.